 Instructions

 - Finely mince rosemary and combine with olive oil in a small bowl.
 Set aside to infuse until ready to use.
-(This can be made up to 48 hours before use, keep refrigerated if not using immediately).
+(This can be made up to 48 hours before use, keep refrigerated if not using within a few hours).

 - Once the dough has mostly come together in a shaggy mass on the dough hook, increase the mixer to medium and knead for 3 minutes until the dough is smooth and slightly tacky.
 Dust in additional flour if needed to keep the dough from sticking to the sides of the bowl.